paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/reliability_model_EEE_families.md

 (eee_4_3_4_5)=
 ## Filters family 05

-Filters are classified as family 05 in EPPL {cite:t}`eee-EPPL007-37`.
+Filters are classified as family 05 in {term}`EPPL` {cite:t}`eee-EPPL007-37`.

-The HF/RF  filters used for Space applications can be modelled through FIDES.
+The {term}`HF`/RF  filters used for Space applications can be modelled through FIDES.
 The pages where the models can be found in the two versions of the FIDES guide
 The following table presents the different subfamilies and the corresponding models with the FIDES method.